The anatomy of a social sector brand.

 How should you design your visual identity – the look and feel of logo, colors, typography, iconography, and photography?

 Which messaging will resonate best – the written companion to visuals which details the exact wording needed to tell your story?

 What channels should you use – the tactical touchpoints and interactions in the market where you’ll reach audiences?

-And finally, how do you form the best partnerships – strategic alliances with both private and social sector brands?
+And finally, how do you form mutually beneficial corporate partnerships – maximizing the platforms of private sector brands?